 The Lexus IS is the Japanese luxury brand's offering in the highly competitive compact executive car class.
 It faces daunting opposition in the form of a big-selling German trio: the BMW 3 Series, Audi A4 and Mercedes C-Class.
 The Lexus sets itself apart from those rivals by not offering a diesel engine.
-Instead, buyers have a choice of the conventional Lexus IS 250 petrol or the Lexus IS 300h hybrid, which is exempt from road tax.
+Instead, buyers have a choice of the turbocharged IS 200t that's available from September 2015, the conventional Lexus IS 250 petrol or the Lexus IS 300h hybrid, which is exempt from road tax.

 Striking looks and sporty handling are among the IS’ most appealing features, along with a great reputation for reliability and top-notch customer service at dealers.
 On the downside, the hybrid's unusual CVT automatic gearbox results in a less-than-satisfactory driving experience, while the petrol-engined model is a long way off rivals when it comes to fuel consumption and CO2 emissions.
 Boot space is also disappointing, particularly in the hybrid model.